caseylmanus/caseylmanus.github.io/_posts/2014-12-12-Angular-Notes.md

 ========
 An application module is a "namespace" for your code.
 Using multiple modules allows you to organize your code into functional areas either by objects of the same type, i.e. "technical slice" or by objects that provides related user facing functionality, i.e "functional slice".
 My preference is to organize your app code by functional slice, but it is not common to have some items that are cross function or utility in nature, so doing those in a technical slice organization isn't a bad option.

-{% highlight javascript %}
-var app = angular.module("moduleName", ["arrayOfModuleDepencies", "secondDependency"]);
-{% endhighlight %}

 Directives
 =========
 Directives are what allows those cool custom HTML elements I discussed earlier.
 A directive is the primary building block that everything else enables and services.
 Directives can be for custom elements or custom attributes in other HTML elements.
 You can even use a custom attribute on a custom element to compose things together.
+You will probably want to use a concrete Controller with your Directives, rather than inlining the controller to make testing possible.

 Expressions and Filters
 =========
+**Expressions:** are the JavaScript like code snippets that can be embedded into your HTML templates to that will be evalulated by the runtime and replaced with text in the output. <br/>

+**Filters:** are modifiers to expression output, which can format the outputed data or run other operations such as sorting.
+To really understand these, just remember that the output value of the expression is passed or (piped) through the filter before it is outputed.

 Services and Factories
 =========